Adult Social Care Assessment (Care and Support Needs)

 - The support that you think you need and what you want to be able to achieve

 When your assessment is complete if you are requesting support funded by Adult Social Care we then will need to decide if you are eligible for this.
 The Care Act 2014 introduced national eligibility criteria which must be used to decide what help the council can offer you.
-Your needs could be eligible if you are unable to do certain things and this effects your wellbeing, this is described in more detail on the Eligibility for Adult Social Care Services page or you can use our eligibility checker.
+Your needs could be eligible if you are unable to do certain things and this effects your wellbeing, this is described in more detail on Adult Social Care Eligibility Criteria (Care Act 2014).

 You will receive a written copy of your completed assessment and the eligibility decision.
 If you do not have eligible needs we will give you information and advice about what other services can help you and may also be able put you in touch with other organisations to help you.
 If you have eligible needs, we will contact you to discuss what help might be available and what happens next.